Weakly stationary stochastic processes valued in a separable Hilbert space: Gramian-Cram\'er representations and

-for a random \cagos\ measure $W$ and a transfer function $\Phi\in \mathscr{L}^2(\Lambda, \calA, \cO(\cH_0,\cG_0), \nu_W)$.
+Now, consider the filtering, using \Cref{def:density-cagos}, $ V=\filterspecrep{\Phi}(W) $ for a random \cagos\ measure $W$ and a transfer function $\Phi\in \mathscr{L}^2(\Lambda, \calA, \cO(\cH_0,\cG_0), \nu_W)$.
 The goal of this section is, given another separable Hilbert space $\cI_0$, to characterize the transfer functions $\Psi$ valued in $\cO(\cG_0,\cI_0)$ which can be used to filter the \cagos\ measure $V$.
-Taking $W$ to be the Cramér representation $\hat X$ of a weakly stationary process $X$, we will get the already stated \Cref{prop:compo-inversion-filters-ts} on the composition of linear filters as a by-product.
+Taking $W$ to be the Cramér representation $\hat X$ of a weakly stationary process $X$, we will get the already stated \Cref{prop:compo-inversion-filters-ts} on the composition of linear filters as a byproduct.